 - Bug spray with 30% DEET in it–which you need, but it doesn’t work very well.
 The issue with Salkantay is that most of the bugs are not mosquitoes.
 They are these small flies you can’t even see that leave weird bites that first look like you pricked your finger, and then blow up into itchy red bumps.
 Unfortunately, these bugs seem to bite you no matter what kind of spray you put on.
 Long pants did the trick and have already been mentioned on my Salkantay Trek packing list.

-- A head lamp–which is useful.
+- A head lamp–I haven’t seen these mentioned on other Salkantay trek packing lists.
 If you don’t have one, at least bring a small flashlight.
 But personally, I find headlamps easier to use.

 - A travel pillow–which I needed.
 They don’t provide one, so if you like to sleep comfortably, bring a pillow.
 They make these really cool ones that sort of roll up into themselves.